 A fourth theory of change is less well known.
 Mutualists from Proudhon to Tucker and so on believed the working class could pool our funds in credit unions, provide financing to allow workers to buy their workplaces & convert them into directly democratic cooperatives.

 Over time, they believed the networks would grow & have more and more capital available to buy & convert businesses – and start new ones.
 In this way the economy would slowly be democratized.
 Since they followed Marx’s idea that political power flows from economic power, once the working class controlled the economy they believed control of governance would follow naturally and the working class would be free to abolish the hierarchal centralized State that co-evolved with Capitalism and replace it free federations based on mutually agreed upon contracts.
-In a real sense, this is another take on the concept of dual power, though it predates either Marxism or anarchist communism.
+This theory of change was actually the inspiration for the anarchist-communist dual-power approach mentioned above though and predates both Marxism and anarchist communism.

-Like Democratic Socialism and Social Democracy, this approach avoids bloodshed, which I tend to think of as an advantage because most people are not murderers and are unwilling to go kill people.
+Like Democratic Socialism and Social Democracy, this approach avoids bloodshed, which I tend to think of as an advantage because most people are not murderers and are unwilling to go kill people, and folks who are willing to go people are generally not the sort of people you want in charge of your society.
 The difference is that where those movements seek to take over the State, Mutualism seeks to take over the economy via peaceful incremental means.

 This theory of change was the starting point for the movement towards worker-owned cooperatives and has seen significant success – there are thousands of such co-ops in existence today.
 Stumbling blocks have been the massive institutional advantages corporations have thanks to regulatory capture, and the loss of focus typical of mass movements without strong ideological leadership.
 It’s possible that if the co-op movement had something like the FAI (the anti-vanguard that existed to keep the CNT anarchist) it might have kept focus better, but there’s no way to know for sure because it wasn’t tried.

 The fifth TOC to have had significant currency on he left over the last 200 years is revolutionary nationalism, which focused on national liberation (typically around oppressed ethnic nations).
-Examples include the Irish Citizens Army, the Black Panthers, the early Chicano liberation movement, the VietCong, & many many others.
-This form of nationalism blends in socialist influences with the goal of setting up a new society along those lines (secession instead of revolution).
+Examples include the Irish Citizens Army, the Black Panthers, the early Chicano liberation movement, the VietCong, the early Chinese Communist Party during the years they worked in coalition with the nationalist Kuomintang, & many many others.
+This form of nationalism blends socialism and nationalism with the goal of setting up a new society along those lines (secession instead of revolution).

 Anarchists, Marxists, & other socialists have all participated heavily in these movements all over the world… with mixed results.
-Where such movements successfully set up a State, those States often became regressive and repressed left elements.
-Anti-Statist secessionist movements have mostly been outright crushed (ex: the Panthers) or evolved into dual-power (EZLN/YPG)
+Where such movements successfully set up a State, those States consistently became regressive and repressed left elements as they consolidated power.
+Anti-Statist secessionist movements have mostly been outright crushed (ex: the Panthers) or evolved into dual-power (EZLN/YPG).

 So where do we go from here?